EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/job-composer.md

 Click 'Open Dir' or click 'Edit Files' to open the [File Manager](../files.md) pointing at the job context directory.

-Click 'Open Terminal' (either button) to open an SSH session with the host on which the currently selected job will be run.
+Click 'Open Terminal' (either button) to open an SSH session with the back-end on which the currently selected job will be run.
 Your SSH session change your current directory to match the job context directory.

 ### Troubleshooting: 'Open in Terminal' 'cd ...
 No such file or directory'